-Fed by coax it is very effective and entirely invisible from ground level.
+It is very effective and entirely invisible from ground level.
 The proximity to the branches has no apparent ill effect and the antenna itself is positioned away from the trunk and actual foliage near the support branches.
 No apparent impedance change or performance loss while wet although at VHF frequencies I am sure there is some loss.
 I don’t notice it.
 That 30 foot elevation sure helps with line-of sight radio range though.

-Wire antennas: I have found that 26 gauge gray teflon wire works very well for low-contrast dipoles when the backdrop is the sky.
+I have found that 26 gauge gray teflon wire works very well for low-contrast dipoles when the backdrop is the sky.
 If the background is primarily trees, I have found that brown is better than green insulation.
 Teflon is shiny and will catch the sun, highlighting an otherwise stealthy antenna.
 Rubbing the wire between 2 sheets of 400 grit sandpaper before launching roughs up the teflon surface, stopping sun glint.

 Remote campsite antennas: Here is an 80 meter dipole rigged at a forest camp.
 Painted coax, thin, non reflective wire, strung close to the trees.
 Basic stuff..